MARTIMM/XmlActions/README.md

 ok 3 - this node is final
 ok 4 - parent node is scxml
 ok 5 - log called: expr = 'hello world'
-ok 6 - this node is log
-ok 7 - parent node is onentry
+ok 6 - <scxml final onentry log> found in parent array
 ```

 ## Documentation

 Users who wish to process XML::Elements must provide an instantiated class which inherits from XML::Actions::Work.
-In that class methods named after the elements cant be defined.
+In that class, methods named after the elements can be defined.
 The `$parent-path` is an array holding the XML::Elements of the parent elements with the root on the first position and the current element on the last.
 The attributes are found on the XML element.
 ```
 class A is XML::Actions::Work {